 There are various maps used to manage the ABP estate which includes regional, plantation, environment and hazard, and HCV.
-These are stored in the ABP's internal mapping system.
+These are stored in the GIS.
 A map of each region and the plantation estate is included in Appendix 5.

-Land Preparation
+Land Preparation (750011)

 The procedure describes clean-up and cultivation operations.
-Clean-up involves infrastructure removal, hazardous tree management, slash, and stump management.
+Clean-up involves infrastructure removal, hazardous tree management, slash and stump management.
 The cultivation section describes the operational and contractor considerations for cultivating the soil and forming mounds or chopper rolling ready for planting.